Skip to main content

 Look after your eyesight

 In the UK, there are almost 2 million people living with sight loss.
-Of these, around 360,000 are registered as blind or partially sighted.
+Of these, around 360,000 register as blind or partially sighted.

-Some people go through a process similar to bereavement, where they experience a range of emotions including shock, anger, and denial, before eventually coming to accept their condition.
+Having a visual impairment that has no treatment can be difficult to deal with.
+Some people go through a process similar to bereavement.
+Where they experience a range of emotions.
+Including: shock, anger, and denial before eventuallycoming to accept their condition.

 Specialist referral

-Ask your local hospital if they have an Eye Clinic Liaison Officer (ECLO), whose role involves providing support to people with vision loss in eye clinics.
+Ask your local hospital if they have an Eye Click Liaison Officer (ECLO).
+Their role involes providing support to people with vision loss in eye clinics.

 Support groups